uyuni-project/tetra/MOTIVATION.md

 The current solution in openSUSE is having the packager handle those differences, but this limits the amount of software the community is able to package due to the high effort required to overcome them.

-The Fedora community is experimenting with another set of tools, [XMvn](http://mizdebsk.fedorapeople.org/xmvn/site/), which goals are similar to `gjp`'s.
+The Fedora community is experimenting with another set of tools, [XMvn](http://mizdebsk.fedorapeople.org/xmvn/site/), which goals are similar to `tetra`'s.

 ## Kit rationale

-`gjp` simplifies the packaging process mostly because of its use of a binary blob package that contains all build time dependencies for a set of packages called a **kit**.
+`tetra` simplifies the packaging process mostly because of its use of a binary blob package that contains all build time dependencies for a set of packages called a **kit**.

 Building software from a binary blob is unusual for Linux distros, and it surely has some drawbacks.
 It is anyway believed that benefits outweigh them, in fact using prebuilt software: